j3t/apache-wire-log-helper/README.md

 Collection of methods that helps with ApacheHttpClient wire log.

 ## Why you need this?
-You need that if you want to recover a gzipped message from [ApacheHttpClient](https://hc.apache.org) log that is send or received from or to a server/client.
+You need that if you want to recover a gzipped message from [ApacheHttpClient](https://hc.apache.org) log that was send or received.

 ## How is this different to a normal log message?
 In wire logs, character 10 is replaced with `[\n]`, character 13 with `[\r]` and characters < 32 and > 127 with